ryanwellsdotcom/bubble-pop/README.md

 # Bubble Pop!

-A experimental game using HTML5 Canvas and JavaScript.
+A simple game using HTML5 Canvas and JavaScript.
+Started with a bouncing ball tutorial and kept experimenting with it.
+Future iterations may include a scoring sytems and conclusion screen.

 ### [Demo](http://ryanwells.com/bubble-pop)